 Blood oranges just start to come on the market as the temperature starts to seriously dip and year is winding down.
 This recipe relies on the peel from blood oranges to create a wonderfully aromatic digestif that does wonders for margaritas, and is just the thing to sip quietly after a long, rich, and noisy holiday dinner.
 Get our Blood Orange Digestif recipe.

 If your holidays fill up with candy canes that you don’t know what to do with, try flavoring booze with them.
-Here.
 A bunch of broken up stick candy lends its peppermint flavor to a few cups of vodka, infusing for a couple of days.
-Use the flavored liquor to add some holiday cheer to punch, or to toast somebody’s good cheer.
+Use the flavored liquor to add some holiday cheer to punch, or do shots if you’re feeling festive.
 Get our Candy Cane Vodka recipe.

 Canned pumpkin purée, cinnamon, cloves, brown sugar, and split vanilla beans give aged rum a warm, earthy flavor that just seems to define fall and winter.
 Use the strained elixir as the basis for a good-cheer hot toddy, or use it to spike your coffee for a celebration brunch.
 Get our Pumpkin Spice Liqueur recipe.